 Who does not know Google Developers Group (GDG)?
 Even non-techies know the biggest developer community in the world, with chapters scattered around the world.
-In Nigeria, there's GDG in all the 36 states, with some states having more than chapter.
-For instance, Lagos has six.
+In Nigeria, there's GDG in all the 36 states, with some states having more than one chapter — Lagos has six.

 3. Google Developer Student Club

-This is another Google-initiated developer community, but for student.
-There are 47 Google Developer Student Club (DSC) in Nigeria, spread across universities, colleges and polytechnics.
-DSCs are aimed to help students, undergraduate or postgraduate nurture their interest in programming and other Google developer technologies.
+This is another Google-initiative for the developer community, but targeted at students.
+There are 47 Google Developer Student Clubs (DSCs) in Nigeria, spread across universities, colleges and polytechnics.
+DSCs are aimed to help students, undergraduates or postgraduates nurture their interest in programming and other Google developer technologies.
 You can check if there is a DSC in your institution.

 4. Kotlin User Group